Cluster-Based Generalized Additive Models Informed by Random Fourier Features: Data Availability

 \section{Data Availability}

-The data used in this study consist of publicly available benchmark datasets, including the California Housing, NASA Airfoil Self-Noise, Bike Sharing, and Kin40k benchmarks, which are cited in the references.
-The code used to generate the results is available in a public GitHub repository, with the link provided in~\ref{app:baselines}.
+The data used in this study consist of publicly available benchmark datasets, including the California Housing, NASA Airfoil Self-Noise, Bike Sharing, Kin40k, Elevators, and Protein benchmarks, which are cited in the references.
+The code used to generate the results is available in a public GitHub repository, with the link provided in Appendix~\ref{app:baselines}.